1900 (film): Release

 The original director's cut of the film runs 317 minutes (5 hours, 17 minutes) and was released in two parts in Italy.
 Alberto Grimaldi, the film's producer, was contractually obligated to deliver a 195-minute (3 hour, 15 minute) version to Paramount Pictures for release in the United States and Canada.
-Bertolucci originally wanted to release the film in two parts, but, on Grimaldi's refusal, 20th Century-Fox picked up distribution in the United States, dropping out when Bertolucci declined to shorten the film by 80 minutes.
+Bertolucci originally wanted to release the film in two parts, but, on Grimaldi's refusal, 20th Century Fox picked up distribution in the United States, dropping out when Bertolucci declined to shorten the film by 80 minutes.

 Grimaldi locked out Bertolucci from the editing room and assembled a 180-minute cut.
 Bertolucci, unsatisfied with Grimaldi's cut, decided to compromise.
 His 247-minute (4 hour, 7 minute) version was initially released in the United States.
 In 1987, the Bravo channel broadcast the uncut version with English-dubbed dialogue.
 In 1991, the film was restored to its original length and shown in a limited release.
 The film has been shown uncut on Sky Movies and Film4.

 When Bertolucci released his 317-minute version to theaters, the Motion Picture Association of America classified the film with an X rating.
 The 245-minute American cut, which was also officially available on home-video in the United States, retained its R rating.
 In 2006, Paramount surrendered the NC-17 rating of the uncut version, then released it as unrated on DVD on 5 December 2006.
 This same uncut version was released on Blu-ray in the US by Olive Films on 15 May 2012.

 Reception

 1900 won the 1977 Bodil Award for Best Non-American Film and received second place in the National Society of Film Critics Award for Best Cinematography.

 Paramount theatrically released the shorter version in the United States on October 7, 1977, and it has received mixed reviews from American critics.
 On Rotten Tomatoes, the film holds a 52% "Rotten" rating based on 23 reviews, with a weighted average of 6.1/10.
+Metacritic, which uses a weighted average, assigned the a score of 70 out of 100, based on 14 critics, indicating "generally favorable" reviews.

 In the Chicago Sun-Times, film critic Roger Ebert wrote that the film "doesn't seem to go anywhere.
 It's an epic only by virtue of its length."